 The purpose of Hawaii’s no-fault insurance system is to provide a simplified process for injury victims to seek compensation following a crash.
 Unlike with a civil lawsuit, you can receive benefits through a claim on your own no-fault insurance policy no matter who is responsible for your accident.
 This system often results in benefits much faster than a personal injury lawsuit would.
 Instead of waiting for months to resolve a claim with a hostile insurance company, your carrier will pay these benefits without taking into account who was at fault.

 As is the case with liability insurance, these policies also carry minimum coverage levels under the law.
-Every driver must maintain this minimum level of coverage, although they have the option to purchase a policy with higher limits if they choose.
+Every driver must maintain this minimum level of motor vehicle insurance, although they have the option to purchase a policy with higher limits if they choose.
 The minimum coverage on no-fault insurance includes:

 The reality of these policy minimums is that they rarely cover the full cost of an accident.
 If your damages are higher than the limits on your policy, you will be forced to cover the rest of the costs on your own.